-If the student is dissatisfied with the response to the complaint or its handling s/he can appeal the process and/or decision to the College Director.
+If the student is dissatisfied with the response to the complaint or its handling s/he can appeal the decision to the Academic Council.
 The Director will review all relevant information and documentation, may meet with the complainant and/or other parties and seek external advice (if required and respecting any matters of confidentiality).
-The decision of the College Director will be communicated to the complainant in writing and is final.
+The decision of the Academic Council will be communicated to the complainant in writing and is final.